 The proposed schedule for effectiveness monitoring as described in Section 14 (Monitoring Provisions).

-Acknowledgement that, as a Partner, a CCAA/CCA implementation plan will be completed within one year from the date of their fully executed Certificate of Inclusion.
-A CCAA/CCA implementation plan will consist of a short plan created by the Partner describing:
+Acknowledgement that, as a Partner, an individual CCAA/CCA implementation plan (implementation plan) will be completed within one year from the date of their fully executed Certificate of Inclusion.
+An implementation plan will consist of a short plan created by the Partner describing:

 Roles and responsibilities - who (within their organization) is involved in implementation of the conservation measures, and applicable communication structure, and

-How the Partner intends to implement the conservation measures, tracking, monitoring, and reporting required in the Agreement
+How the Partner intends to implement the conservation measures, tracking, monitoring, adaptive management, and reporting required in the Agreement

 General timing and prescriptions for treatments,